Updated July 2020

 A close fought battle between two very respected and efficient tools with both have their positives and negatives.

 Moz offers a lot deeper insights, yet the tools layout is a lot less straightforward when compared to Algoroo.
-Algoroo offers significantly less analysis, but it picked up on a decent sized algorithm spike that Mozcast missed.

 If I had to choose between the two, I wouldn’t.
 Instead, I would use both, as you can never have too many insightful tools as search marketer.
 Plus it is always recommended to verify data with another source in order to validate and confirm your first impressions.